divaprotocol/oracles/docs/Tellor.md

 The Tellor adapter contract implements an owner which is inherited from the DIVA Ownership contract, which is the same contract that DIVA Protocol inherits their owner from.
 The owner is authorized to update the maximum amount of DIVA rewards that a reporter can receive, denominated in USD, as well as the recipient of any excess fee.

 The update process is the same as in DIVA Protocol.
 The owner initiates an update of the relevant value, which only becomes effective after a pre-defined delay.
 In the Tellor adapter contract, this delay is fixed at 3 days and cannot be modified.
-However, during this delay period, the contract owner has the ability to cancel the update if needed.
+During this delay period, the contract owner has the ability to revoke the update if needed.

 ## Upgradeability